GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Evaluation

-\textbf{Comparing with Existing Tools:} In the post-study interviews, participants, especially TAs, frequently compared \name\ with other GNN educational resources, including interactive articles on distill.ub~\cite{sanchez-lengeling2021gentle, daigavane2021convolution}, lecture slides~\cite{standford224w}, and whiteboard drawing.
-It's important to clarify that \name is not intended as a complete replacement of existing educational resources.
-For instance, it doesn't provide the comprehensive textual introductions found in \cite{sanchez-lengeling2021gentle, daigavane2021convolution} or the programming implementation details offered by Pytorch Geometric tutorials \cite{pyg-tutorial} (as mentioned by TA5).
-At the same time, most participants found \name\ presents a unique advantage, especially through the hierarchical levels of detail and the integration of mathematical formulas with visualization.
-S3 remarked: \textit{``(the hierarchical levels of detail and complementary views) make it more useful than a YouTube video.''}
+In the post-study interviews, participants, especially TAs, frequently compared \name\ with other GNN educational resources, and stated that \name\ presents a unique advantage, especially through the hierarchical levels of detail and the integration of mathematical formulas with visualization.
+S3 remarked: \textit{``make it even more useful than a good YouTube video.''}

-\textbf{Suggestions:} The most common suggestion we received was to incorporate additional features that support more advanced concepts in GNNs.
-These suggestions included inductive and transductive GNN algorithms, the aggregation of both node and edge features, and comparisons among GNNs and other neural network architectures (\eg, MLPs and CNNs).
-Another frequent suggestion was to allow users to interactively adjust GNN parameters, architecture, or input data and observe the resulting changes.
+We also received valuable suggestions for improving \name{}, The most common suggestion we received was to incorporate additional features that support more advanced concepts in GNNs, \eg, inductive and transductive GNN algorithms, and the aggregation of both node and edge features.
 Other suggestions were mainly about minor changes such as making the control panel resizable and adding model training information.
 These suggestions reflect participants' appreciation of the current version and their desire to extend \name\ to encompass broader concepts.
-Importantly, participants who offered such suggestions also agreed that the current version of \name\ already provided comprehensive support for foundational GNN concepts.